Erick-Ochieng56/records_system/README.md

 # ROME(Records Management System)

-The Records Storage System is a Django-based web application designed to streamline the storage, management, and retrieval of records across multiple departments.
+The Records Storage System is a Django-based web application designed to streamline records storage, management, and retrieval across multiple departments.

 ## Features